4 Cool Activities for International Talk Like a Pirate Day

 The third activity we’ve selected is a traditional ‘wanted’ poster.

-Producing it will allow the children to get creative with names and adjectives to adequately describe the pirate they’re seeking.
+Producing it will allow the children to get creative with names and adjectives to describe the pirate they’re seeking.

 In place of the standard photo, they can either import a photograph they have, use one from the library or draw their own using the art tools provided.